Saidat23/devops.pbl/Loadbalancing with Nginx.md

 **Round Robin** – Requests are distributed across the group of servers in the pool sequentially.
 It is simple to implement and ensures an even distribution of the traffic.
 It works well when the servers have capabilities and resources that are similar.<br/>
 **Least Connections** – A new request is sent to the server with the fewest current connections to clients.
 The relative computing capacity of each server is factored into determining which one has the least connections.<br/>
 **Weighted Round Robin** - This is similar to the Round Robin algorithm, but the servers are assigned different weights based on their capabilities.
 Servers with higher performance level receives more request.<br/>
 **Weighted Least Connections** - This is similar to the Least Connections Algorithm, servers are assingned different weights based on their capabilities.
-Servers with higher capacities receives more connections.
+Servers with higher capacities receives more connections.<BR/>
 **IP Hash** – Uses the Hash function based on the IP address of the client to consistently map the client to a specific server.
 This ensures that the same client always reaches the same server.